MisaGu/mojito-hooks/README.md

 - Use react-query to store auth data and get rid of AuthProvider, etc.
 - Create backend task to automatically log in with demo account (non-expiring token).

+**Note:**

+- legacy useProfile was sending tags in Sentry, but as it client project specific it was not implemented

 ---

 **Hooks Progress:**